vyta/bedrock/gitops/rings/README.md

 ![Ring Workflow](./images/ring-workflow.png)

-In summary, there are two major changes made to the Bedrock CI/CD to account for this Rings implementation:
+In summary, there are three major changes made to the Bedrock CI/CD to account for this Rings implementation:

+1. Add ring.yaml (template) to Helm Charts
+2. Create Ring Path in the Source Repository
-1. Restructuring of the Cluster HLD Repo
+3. Restructure the Cluster HLD Repository
-2. The addition of the Ring.yaml

 ## Components of the Ringed Model